Program Category: PhD Programs

 The Miriam and Ira D. Wallach Art Gallery, in existence since 1986, has presented many widely noted exhibitions.
 Most exhibits are planned and curated by faculty and graduate students.
 Seminars devoted to preparing exhibitions and their accompanying catalogues are occasionally offered.

 In addition to the Avery Architectural and Fine Arts Library, the many collections and libraries of New York City provide opportunities for further study and research.
 Students have free access to most of these.
 In several, such as the Metropolitan Museum, the Frick Collection, the Museum of Modern Art, and the New-York Historical Society, special facilities are available for students.
 Periodically, graduate seminars are taught by museum curators and meet at the museums.
 The galleries of art dealers offer an ever-changing series of exhibitions in which the works of the most recent artists, as well as of the more established ones, can be seen.
 Various private collections in New York, through the courtesy of their owners, are often made accessible to students under the guidance of their instructors.
 Visits to museums and collections form part of the assigned work in many of the courses.
 Trips are occasionally made to out-of-town museums.
-The department also offers courses on a regular basis at Reid Hall in Paris.
+The department also offers opportunities to study at Reid Hall in Paris and Casa Muraro in Venice.

 Certificate in Comparative Literature and Society